 Line and Leader Choices

 The line and leader are vital for steelhead trout fishing.
-You can choose from monofilament, fluorocarbon, or braided lines.
-It depends on the fishing conditions and what you prefer.
+You can choose from monofilament, fluorocarbon, or braided lines depending on fishing conditions.

 Terminal Tackle Essentials

 Terminal tackle is critical for a successful steelhead trout fishing trip.
-BeadnFloat’s soft beads are perfect for imitating natural prey.
+BeadnFloat’s soft beads ($7.88/pack, all sizes) are perfect for imitating natural prey.

-- Soft beads come in different sizes and colours, giving you flexibility in presentation.
+- Soft beads come in 40+ colours and 7 sizes (6-19mm), giving you flexibility in presentation

 Waders and Clothing Considerations